Estonian and Finno-Ugric Languages

 - Academic excellence: The EFUL programme is taught in a strong academic unit with expertise in many subfields of linguistics and with connections to related departments and disciplines.

-- International collaboration in research and teaching: Estonian and Finno-Ugric linguists are embedded in global networks of collaboration, giving access to leading research in the field and various opportunities for supplementary courses.
-For instance, students can take advantage of our many Erasmus partnerships for study abroad, and an established network of Finno-Ugric institutes organise yearly winter schools (http://copius.eu/).
+- International collaboration in research and teaching: Estonian and Finno-Ugric linguists are embedded in global collaboration networks, giving access to leading research in the field and various opportunities for supplementary courses.
+For instance, students can take advantage of our many Erasmus partnerships for study abroad, and an established network of Finno-Ugric institutes organises yearly winter schools.

 There are two specialisations: